N0taN3rd/LegionY530Ubuntu/Sections/SecureBoot.md

 Once the Settings have been saved, the machine will reboot. on the legion screen press the F12 button until you see the boot selection screen.

 ![Boot Device Selection](https://raw.githubusercontent.com/kfechter/LegionY530Ubuntu/8234d4c4a473c91043bc3caae6725cc2e917647b/Images/bootManager.jpg "Boot Device Selection")

+Select your flashdrive on the list, and press enter. <continue to install>